-Adaptable And Able To Scale
+Adaptable And Scalable

 Employee manuals change over time.
-Sometimes it’s a small change, like how travel reimbursement receipts are processed, and sometimes it’s huge, like allowing employees to work remotely full time.
-The place where all of this information lives needs to be easy to update.
+Sometimes it’s a small change, like how travel reimbursement receipts are processed.
+Sometimes the changes are huge, like allowing employees to work remotely full time and explaining how to to set up their virtual environments.